andyhawkes/ps-paths-to-imagemap/README.md

 Nope, that’s it.
 I hope you find the script useful.

-It’s licensed under the Creative Commons Attribution 2.5 License so you can use it, expand on it, and generally marvel at it (as long as you publicly acknowledge my brilliance)
+It’s licensed under the Creative Commons Attribution 2.5 License so you can use it, expand on it, and generally marvel at it (as long as you publicly acknowledge my brilliance).